LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-Elasticsearch will return top 5 customer IDs with the highest number of transaction documents.
+Elasticsearch will return top 5 customer IDs with the highest number of transactions(documents).
 ![image](https://user-images.githubusercontent.com/60980933/114796514-6906df00-9d4e-11eb-862e-ac8eed4a10e2.png)

 **Bucket sorting for terms aggregation**

 By default, the terms aggregation sorts buckets based on the `_count`
 values in descending order.
+To reverse this order, you can add an order parameter to the aggregation.
+Then specify that you want to sort buckets based on the `_count` values in descending(desc) order!

 Example:
 ```